This homemade beef noodle soup has a luxuriously flavorful broth brimming with tender bites of beef, and hearty vegetables.

 I thought about making this a slow cooker recipe, but the reason why this soup is so flavorful is because it is not simply a 'dump it and forget it' soup.
-Instead, it is a good idea to take a few quick steps to add layers of flavors that yield huge dividends!
-Simply adding all of the ingredients to the slow cooker would still work, but the flavor would be far more one-dimensional.
+Instead, it is best to take a few quick steps to add layers of flavors that yield huge dividends!

-Ingredients and Substitutions
+Ingredients & Substitutions

 - Beef chuck roast - A chuck roast is best because it is one of the least expensive cuts of beef, but you get wonderfully tender beef after a long simmer.
 It also has enough fat to add a lot of flavor to the soup.
 Any other beef stew meat can be substituted if needed though.

-- All purpose flour
+- All-purpose flour

-- Onion - I recommend a sweet onion or yellow onion, however you can use a red onion if you crave a stronger flavor.
+- Onion - I recommend a sweet onion or yellow onion, however, you can use a red onion if you crave a stronger flavor.
 For a fresher flavor you can even add some green onions at the end.

 - Carrots